BaptisteRoseau/ImPlate/README.md

 Requiered argument:

 - `-i` or `--input`:  The path to the input file or directory.
-- `-o` or `--output`: The path to the output directory.
-Will be created if doesn't exist.
+- `-o` or `--output`: The path to the output file or directory.
+Output file path is only available with a file as input.
+Directories will be created if they don't exist

 Optional argument: